frontenddogma/web-development-glossary/manuscript/y.md

 Yarn
 : A package manager for the JavaScript programming language.
 Yarn was developed in 2016 by Facebook. ℹ︎&nbsp;[yarnpkg.com](https://yarnpkg.com/)

+yarn.lock
+: An auto-generated lock file used by the Yarn package manager.

 Yet Another Multicolumn Layout
 : A modular HTML/CSS framework. ℹ︎&nbsp;[yaml.de](http://www.yaml.de/)